See posts about inspiration for this story

 Jan 23 2023

 The events in Chapter 6 led to a new character, a necessary character.
 But, not a throwaway character.
 No, someone who would help and complicate the Main Character's life.
 So, I kept writing.
 Two more chapters.
-And found minor ways to complicate the MCs life, while the new complicator appears to be the best ally the MC ever had.
+And found minor ways to complicate her life, while the new complicator appears to be the best ally she ever had.

-And, maybe she is.
+And, maybe the minor character is a great ally.
 But she's not perfect.
 Every character has to have their own wants and needs.
 And backstory.
-And this one's backstory is a doozy.
+This one's backstory is a doozy.

 This is what I like about being a pantser for the first draft.
 I like to come up with a character and let it tell me it's story, bit by bit.
 It takes time, and that gives my imagination time to play with ideas.
 I'm not stuck with a choice between A and B. There are 24 more letters and an infinite number of numbers to choose from.